 "Liliath, can you talk a bit about the world you came from?"
 Dylan-sama asked.

 "Sorry, I don't mean to dig into your past, I just want to know what kind of world you came from.
-Are there like-- demi-humans?
+Are there like— demi-humans?
 Elves?
 Dragons?
 Those kinds of things.
 Oh, and kingdom histories of legends and what-nots."

 "Father, the doctor is here, she's calling us," Noel interjected, bringing Dylan-sama out of our conversation.

 The 'doctor' was a short female wearing a white coat that stretched to her ankle.
 It looked nothing like the priest clothes I knew.
-And between her eyes was the so-called 'glasses'.
+And between her eyes were the so-called 'glasses'.
 This would be the first time being up close to someone wearing this accessory that was said to help improve vision.
 I've seen people wear it back at the demi-human, Prune's restaurant, but at a distance.

 I nodded at her kind words.

-During the checkup, Noel and Dylan-sama accompanied me to different designated rooms for different tests.
+Noel and Dylan-sama accompanied me to different designated rooms for different tests.
 Though, they would separate from me when I was to take the 'test'.

 "Trisha-sama, do these so-called 'needles' possess a side effect?"

-"Huh?
-Uh, the blood test requires your blood, so I'll be extracting a little bit of it with the needle.
-Could you perhaps be scared?"
-Trisha spoke as she wore elastic gloves, it looked like they were made from hardened slime, but i'm inclined to think that it's the super convenient material called 'plastic'.
+"T-The blood test requires your blood, so I'll be extracting a little bit of it with the needle.
+There's no need to be scared alright, it'll prick just a little and we'll be over with it. " Trisha spoke as she donned elastic gloves, it looked like they were made from hardened slime, but I'm inclined to think that it's that super convenient material called 'plastic'.

-After the trigger of the 'needle' was pulled to the very edge, Trisha pulled it away from my skin. quickly switching it out for a soft white ball.
+After the 'trigger' of the needle was pulled to the very edge, Trisha pulled it away from my skin. quickly switching it out for a soft white ball.

 "Press onto this," she told me.

 I stared in puzzlement.
 Why was it necessary to put a fluffy object on the wound?
 Was this what Novelle-sama was afraid of?
 Could this soft cotton-like ball be the source of her fear?
-No, perhaps it was like a bandage-- if that were the case.
+No, perhaps it was like a bandage— if that were the case.

-Trisha blinked twice and nodded, injecting my blood into another different tube.
+Trisha blinked twice and nodded, injecting my blood into another tube.
 She wrote something on it before ushering me out of the room.

-She stuck behind, having some other things she had to tend to.
+She had some other things she had to tend to.
 I was asked to wait outside until she completed.

 "So.. did you get scared?
 Did it hurt?"
 Dylan-sama showed a smirk as he spoke, legs crossed, sitting on the cushioned chair.
 I was rather irritated by his attitude so I think I would like to retort.